Tick42/app-directory-simple-server/README.md

 ]
 ```

 The only requred properties are `type`, which should be set to `rest`, and `url`, which is the address of the remote application store.
-You can also set the authentication, polling interval, cache persistence and cache folder.
+Details [here](https://docs.glue42.com/glue42-concepts/application-management/overview/index.html#application_stores-rest_service_app_stores)